Reindeer Games: Theatrical

-The film was screened to test audiences who had a mixed response.
-This resulted in additional editing and some scenes being re-shot; the release date was pushed back from Christmas 1999 to February 2000.
+The film was screened for test audiences who gave it a mixed response.
+As a result, several scenes were re-shot and the film underwent additional editing.
+Its release date was postponed from Christmas 1999 to February 2000.

 Home media

-The theatrical cut of the film was released on DVD in the US on August 8, 2000, and included an audio commentary by director John Frankenheimer.
-An extended director's cut, running 124 mins, was released on DVD in the US on March 27, 2001, including a new second audio commentary by Frankenheimer and additional deleted and alternate scenes.
-The Director's Cut was released on Blu-Ray on March 6, 2012.
+The theatrical cut of the film was released on DVD in the United States on August 8, 2000, and included an audio commentary by director John Frankenheimer.
+An extended director's cut, running 124 mins, was released on DVD in the United States on March 27, 2001, including a new second audio commentary by Frankenheimer and additional deleted and alternate scenes.
+There was reportedly a much more explicit version of the sex scene between Ashley and Rudy that was different from the one included in the unrated cut; in the director's commentary, John Frankenheimer explained that he decided to cut it from the theatrical version due to the possibility of receiving an NC-17 rating by the MPAA.